scala/docs.scala-lang/tutorials/tour/case-classes.md

 disqus: true

 tutorial: scala-tour
-num: 5
+num: 10
-tutorial-previous: classes
+tutorial-next: pattern-matching
-tutorial-next: compound-types
+tutorial-previous: currying
 ---

 Scala supports the notion of _case classes_.
 Case classes are regular classes which export their constructor parameters and which provide a recursive decomposition mechanism via [pattern matching](pattern-matching.html).